 - 1. An ACID Transaction was started for a randomly selected O_KEY, L_KEY and DELTA.
 The ACID Transaction was suspended prior to Commit. - 2.
-An ACID query was started for the same O_KEY used in step 1.
-The ACID query blocked and did not see any uncommitted changes made by the ACID Transaction. - 3.
+An ACID query was started for the same O_KEY used in step 1 and did not see any uncommitted changes made by the ACID Transaction. - 3.
 The ACID Transaction was resumed and committed.
 The ACID query completed.
 It returned the data as committed by the ACID Transaction.